octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 Knowing that Chris has a positive balance of \$100, could Jane add the transaction "\$ 40 from Chris to Jane" herself in a new block without Chris ever giving his consent?
 At this point of the chapter, anyone seems to be able to spend anyone else's money!

 ## Keys
-//TODO ne devrions-nous pas mettre la partie sur les clefs/signatures/tx en dehors de la PoW ?
-Par exemple la déplacer dans les composants blockchain ?

 It is essential for the proper functioning of the crypto-money that only Chris is able to send the transaction "$40 from Chris to Jane".
 For that, we need to use one of the basis of modern cryptography, the _Diffie–Hellman key exchange_ or _asymmetric key algorithm_, which consists of a private key and a public key.

 Fig. 13 shows a pair of keys.
-The private key is a very long, randomly generated hexadecimal (//TODO dans l'image ça ne semble pas hexa) number (you can do this yourself by selecting random numbers).
+The private key is a very long, randomly generated number (you could generate that number yourself by flipping a coin at random a large number of times).
 The public key is an hexadecimal number that is calculated from the private key.
 It is possible to calculate the public key from the private key, but it is practically impossible to find the private key from the public key.

 As the name suggests, **the private key must be kept private**.
 You should **never** share it with anyone.
 On the other hand, the public key can be public and accessible to anyone that wants to send you money (but keep in mind that this public key can then be linked to your data.
 You should use other generated public keys whenever possible).